oriolagobat/Filler-Game-2/README.md

 <h2 align = center> <img align="center" src="https://github.com/oriolagobat/Filler-Game/blob/main/images/gameplay.gif" height="288px" width="182px"/> </h2>

+## What's new?
+### Features:
+- Game summaries.
+- Persistence of game summaries, user can check the history of games.
+- Queries regarding the summaries to be shown on the history.
+- Spanish translation added to current ones (Catalan and English)
+- Preferences are now stored, so there's no need to reset them each game.
+- Possibility to completely disable the music

+### Project design:
+- Username validation.
+- Use of fragments, viewmodels and other patterns (interfaces) to make the code more readable and decoupled.
+- Recycler view for the game history
+- Usage of Room database
+- Support for tablet in landscape and portrait mode
+- Background added in all activities
+- Use of Material Design 3
+- General improvements on the app appearance

 ## App features 📱

 - There is a help section with a simple explanation of the game rules and objectives